Title IX Reporting

 Campus or local police- You may file a police report with campus police for sexual assaults occurring on campus or with local police for sexual assaults occurring off campus.
 When making a report to the police, you may choose to report using a pseudonym so that your name will not appear in public files.

-Title IX Coordinator- You may also contact the university Title IX Coordinator in the Office of Equal Employment Opportunity.
+Title IX Coordinator- You may also contact the university Title IX Coordinator.
 The Title IX Coordinator will also begin an investigation upon request and will assume responsibility for your ongoing opportunities to take full advantage of your educational program.

 Any of these campus authorities are available to assist you with reporting to police or to other campus officials.

 What if I was under the influence of drugs or alcohol at the time of the sexual assault?

 Use of alcohol or drugs impacts an individual's ability to consent to a sexual act and does not mean the victim is at fault for the sexual assault either.

 Can I make a confidential report to campus officials?